ppetruneac/rc-text-recommender/README.md

  - `pip install -r requirements.txt` to install Python package requirements.

  **src/functions**: change the *.sql files to accomodate the current database and tables.
 Do not change the relative file paths.
- - `create_mysql_db_test_mode.sql`: creates main database for test purpose &  a database for loading duplicates
- - `make_dataset_duplicates.sql`: change to read from actual database and table
+ - `make_dataset_duplicates.py`: function to read reference and latest data (24h).
+Change SQL query if needed.
  - `load_duplicates_to_MySQL.sql`: change to load into the actual database and table

  **main_detect_duplicates.py**